SEPIA-Framework/sepia-docs/README.md

 ### Architecture
 The SEPIA Framework basically consists of 2 major parts: The [SEPIA Client](https://github.com/SEPIA-Framework/sepia-html-client-app) and the [Assist-Server](https://github.com/SEPIA-Framework/sepia-assist-server).

 **SEPIA Client:** The user interface that takes care of the speech-recognition to transform voice into text, sending that text to a SEPIA server for interpretation, receiving the result (in JSON format) and presenting it to the user via text, graphical elements and/or sound (text-to-speech).
-Typical clients can be iOS and Android apps, websites or even command-line tools combined with just a microphone.
+There are clients for the browser, Android, iOS and a [DIY version](https://github.com/SEPIA-Framework/sepia-installation-and-setup/tree/master/sepia-client-installation) that even works "headless" for example on a Raspberry Pi.

-**Assist-Server:** The "brain" of SEPIA that receives requests from the client via the HTTP REST API and takes care of the natural-language-understanding (intent and NER), conversation flow, smart-service integration (like a to-do list or news service), user-accounts and more.
-The Assist-Server can run on it's own Raspberry Pi or parallel to the client on more powerful systems (desktop PC ect.).
+**Assist-Server:** The "brain" of SEPIA that receives requests from the client via the HTTP REST API and takes care of the natural-language-understanding (intent and NER), conversation flow, smart-service integration (like a to-do list or news service), user-accounts, Text-to-Speech, **"Hey SEPIA"** wake-word detection and more.
+The Assist-Server can run on it's own hardware for example on SBCs like a Raspberry Pi 3 or parallel to the client on more powerful systems (RPi4, desktop PC ect.).

-Other notable components of the SEPIA Framework include a [WebSocket server](https://github.com/SEPIA-Framework/sepia-websocket-server-java) for chats and a [wake-word tool](https://github.com/SEPIA-Framework/sepia-wakeword-tools) for **"Hey SEPIA"** that even works on a Raspberry Pi Zero :relaxed: (thanks to Porcupine by Picovoice) and a [Speech-To-Text server](https://github.com/SEPIA-Framework/sepia-stt-server) that supports Kaldi open-source ASR (thanks to [Zamia speech](https://github.com/gooofy/zamia-speech)).
+Other notable components of the SEPIA Framework are the [WebSocket server](https://github.com/SEPIA-Framework/sepia-websocket-server-java) for multi-channel chats and duplex data transfer, the [Teach-Server](https://github.com/SEPIA-Framework/sepia-teach-server) to store custom commands, a [Speech-To-Text server](https://github.com/SEPIA-Framework/sepia-stt-server) that supports Kaldi open-source ASR (thanks to [Zamia speech](https://github.com/gooofy/zamia-speech)) and a stand-alone [wake-word tool](https://github.com/SEPIA-Framework/sepia-wakeword-tools) that even works on a Raspberry Pi Zero :relaxed: (thanks to Porcupine by Picovoice).

 ## Languages
 Currently SEPIA works in German and English with basic support (inside the client) to create custom commands in other common languages.
 Some services like news and soccer-results are optimized for German meaning you will get an answer in English but might see a mix of English and German news outlets or soccer results for the Bundesliga.
 The smart-services are constantly improving though and you can easily edit the list of outlets.